darkcall98/aio-downloader/README.md

 After the workflow finishes:
 - Go to **Actions** → click the completed **"aio-cleaner"** run
 - Expand the **"Clean selected platforms"** step
-- You’ll see a log like:
+- You'll see a log like:

 ```
  Deleted telegram/content/
  Deleted telegram.md
  Deleted youtube/ folder
+ Deleted website/ folder
 ```

 - The commit message will list what was cleaned.